How to register a death

 Registering a death

-When someone dies, the death must be registered within five days of the Medical Certificate of Cause of Death being received.
+When someone dies, it is a legal requirement for the death to be registered within five days of the Registration Service receiving the Medical Certificate of Cause of Death from the Medical Examiner.
+The exception to this is if the death has been referred to the Coroner for investigation.

 You can register a death by booking a face to face appointment at our register offices in either Weston-super-Mare or Clevedon.
 Appointments to register a death are normally allocated 45 minutes.